The Philharmonie Project

 Filmed during a performance of Bruckner’s 5th Symphony by the Berliner Philharmoniker Orchestra, The Philharmonie Project (Bruckner: Symphony No. 5, movements 1 & 4), reconfigures the protocols of backstage, performance, spectacle, and audience.
 Instead of showing the orchestra, the work features the video production team of the Philharmoniker’s Digital Concert Hall as they film the concert for live broadcast using six cameras controlled remotely from a studio housed above the hall.
 Each technician performs a specific role, calling out numbers corresponding to the bars of music, the cameras, and the cameras’ positions, as they translate the musical score into a choreography.
 Bruckner’s music acts as both an extension of the technicians’ performance and its dramatic soundtrack, heightening the tension conveyed by the action.

-We see nothing of the performance on stage; we see only its mediation laid bare in the projection, which juxtaposes four continuous, unedited shots, mirroring the multicamera display systems used for broadcast.
+Juxtaposing four continuous, unedited shots, the video does not grant us access to the performance on stage.
+We see only its mediation laid bare.
 Two fixed cameras present close-ups of key team members: the “conductor” reading and counting out the score to cue the changes of shot, and the camera operator, who controls all the cameras remotely on a console.
 Two more cameras wander around the studio, revealing the video operator, who switches live camera feeds, and the camera assistant calling upcoming camera positions to the camera operator.
-Like the camera shots they orchestrate, the team move together and intersect, performing almost as a single composite entity, like the orchestra itself.
+Like the shots they orchestrate, the team move together, performing almost as a single composite entity, like the orchestra itself.

 Credits